 We will consider the pros and cons of working with cofounders and criteria for choosing them; review founders’ agreements and approaches for splitting founders’ equity; and discuss how to find early employees and, through “try-outs,” assess their performance potential.
 We also will discuss how to know whether you are ready to be a founder and how to manage the intense psychological pressures of startup life.

-Teams will pitch their venture concepts to peers, instructors, and Boston-area entrepreneurs and investors.
+Teams will pitch their venture concepts to peers, instructors, and seasoned entrepreneurs and investors.